 - Academic Record – issued as notification of results.

 Students are able to enquire about their academic records at any time during normal office hours.
 You will need to identify yourself before any information is released.
-If you wish another person to have access to your records you need to sign an Application for Release of Certificate to a Third credit Party form.
+If you wish another person to have access to your records you need to sign an Authorisation for Release of Information Held by South Regional TAFE form.
 If you have any enquiries regarding access to your records, see administration staff at your campus.